mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 struct, slice type, map type, interface, or function signature.
 This avoids repeating long type definitions.

-Type names must start uppercase to make them accessible (exported) outside the current package.
+Type names must start with an uppercase letter to make them accessible (exported) outside the current package.

 The operations supported by a named type include all those supported by the underlying type.